mwizer/Nature-inpainting/README.md

 ### DDPM.ipynb

-This notebook contains the implementation of a Diffusion model for image inpainting.
+This notebook contains the implementation of a Denoising Diffusion Probabilistic Model (DDPM) for image inpainting.
 It includes:

 - Model implementation
 - Training and evaluation